 Overview of Paraguay's Dairy Industry

 Paraguay is rapidly establishing itself as a key player in the South American dairy industry.
-With approximately 600,000 dairy cattle, the country produces about 700 million liters of milk annually, out of which around 450 million liters are processed.
-This highlights the robust nature of the domestic processing sector.
+The country boasts approximately 600,000 dairy cattle, contributing to an annual production of about 700 million liters of milk.
+Of this, around 450 million liters are processed domestically, underscoring the robust nature of the processing sector.

 Production and Processing

-The dairy production in Paraguay includes an estimated 10,000 tons of cheese annually, while milk powder and whey production reach around 5,000 tons.
-These figures underscore the diverse capabilities of the Paraguayan dairy sector.
+The dairy production in Paraguay is diverse, producing an estimated 10,000 tons of cheese annually.
+Additionally, milk powder and whey production reach around 5,000 tons, highlighting the sector's capabilities.

 Key Enterprises

-Prominent players in the market include dairy plants such as Lactolanda, COOPROLE, and La Pradera, as well as notable dairy farms like Agropecuaria Guarani S.A., Granja Avicola la Blanca, and Agropecuaria Asumrona.
+Prominent players in the Paraguayan dairy market include dairy plants such as Lactolanda, COOPROLE, and La Pradera.
+Notable dairy farms include Agropecuaria Guarani S.A., Granja Avicola la Blanca, and Agropecuaria Asumrona.

 Trade Insights